Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Balance Transaction IDThe unique identifier of the balance transaction.
+Balance Transaction IDThe unique identifier for the balance transaction.

 Get Card

-Get the information and metadata of a card by Id
+Retrieve the information and metadata of a card by ID.

 InputCommentsDefault